cami-project/cami-project/README.md

 has full privileges and can connect from any host.

 The predefined ip for the `cami-store` instance is: `192.168.73.11`.

+### cami-rabbitmq-server

+This instance hosts a Rabbit MQ server that will be used as a message broker by all **cami** components.

+The provisioning script installs the RabbitMQ instance, creates a `cami` vhost and a `cami` user with full permissions on that vhost.

+Provisioning also enables the management plugin which allows managing the server through a web api.
+The management interface can be accessed at `http://192.168.73.13:15672/` with user `guest` and password `guest`.

+The predefined ip for the `cami-rabbitmq-server` instance is: `192.168.73.13`.

 ### cami-medical-compliance